yowainwright/codependence/.github/ACTION.md

 <!-- provider capabilities from src/providers/*/index.ts -->

-Docker requires explicit object pins in verbose mode.
-GitHub Actions supports explicit pins, latest release resolution, and precise mode.
-Latest releases are pinned by immutable commit SHA.
-The action passes its GitHub token to Codependence for authenticated version lookups.
+Docker supports explicit pins, latest tag resolution, and precise mode for Docker Hub and GHCR.
+Numeric tag selection preserves the current prefix and suffix; digest pins are never replaced.
+Public images need no additional credentials.
+Private Docker Hub images use `dockerhub-username` plus a read-only `dockerhub-token`.
+Private GHCR images use `ghcr-username` plus a classic PAT with `read:packages`, or the default workflow token when the repository has package access.
+GitHub Actions latest releases are pinned by immutable commit SHA.

 ## Examples